Tracie R Baker

 2018

-Ancestral TCDD Exposure Induces Multigenerational Histologic and Transcriptomic Alterations in Gonads of Male Zebrafish
+Ancestral TCDD Exposure Induces Multigenerational Histologic and Transcriptomic Alterations in Gonads of Male Zebrafish.

-Toxicological Sciences.
+Toxicological sciences : an official journal of the Society of Toxicology.
 164(2):603-612 [DOI] 10.1093/toxsci/kfy115.
 [PMID] 29788325.

 2018